 Director of Clinical Training:

 The University of Toledo Clinical Psychology Doctoral Program has been accredited by the American Psychological Association since 1979.
-Questions regarding program accreditation can be addressed to the APA Committee on Accreditation at Program Consultation and Accreditation at:
+Questions related to the program's accreditation status should be directed to the Commission on Accreditation:

 American Psychological Association

 Washington, DC 20002

 Phone: (202) 336-5979

 The Clinical Psychology Doctoral Program at the University of Toledo confirms through this statement its commitment and dedicated efforts to provide equal opportunity in its training program.
 Federal law prohibits discrimination because of race, color, religion, sex, age, national origin, disability or ancestry of any person.
 Inquiries regarding compliance with the above may be directed to: